d4r1us-drk/clido/README.md

-# tuido
+# clido

-A simple TUI task manager written in C, made for simplicity and efficiency.
+A simple CLI task manager written in C, made for simplicity and efficiency.